Degrees of glory: Response by early Latter Day Saints

 Christian universalism, or the idea that God would save all of humanity, was a prominent and polarizing religious belief in the 1830s.
 Many converts to the early church disagreed with Universalism and felt the Book of Mormon justified their views.
 When news of "the Vision" reached the branches of the church, it was not well received by all and seen by many as a major shift in theology towards Universalism.
-An antagonistic newspaper wrote that with "the Vision" Joseph Smith had tried to "disgrace Universalism by professing ... the salvation of all men."
+An antagonistic newspaper wrote sarcastically that with "the Vision" Joseph Smith had tried to "disgrace Universalism by professing ... the salvation of all men."

 The branch in Geneseo, New York was particularly apprehensive.
-Ezra Landon, a leader of the Geneseo branch who had convinced a number of others against the Vision, told visiting missionaries that "the vision was of the Devil & he believed it no more than he believed the devil was crucified ... & that he Br Landing would not have the vision taught in the church for $1000."
-Joseph Smith sent a letter to the branch making clear that disbelief in the Vision was an excommunicable offense, and after refusing to change his position Landon was excommunicated.
+Ezra Landon, a leader of the Geneseo branch who had convinced a number of others against the Vision, told visiting missionaries that "the vision was of the Devil & he believed it no more than he believed the devil was crucified ... & that he, Br Landon, would not have the vision taught in the church for $1000."
+Joseph Smith sent a letter to the branch making clear that "disagreement with church doctrine, and particularly disbelief in JS’s revelations, was grounds for excommunication."
+After refusing to change his position, Landon was excommunicated.